-Your Responsibility Your Safety Your Rights Always respect others, including other students, Always behave well when travelling. • To be safe when travelling. drivers and the public.
-Always follow the driver's instructions when travelling.
+To be safe when travelling.
+To be safe when travelling.
 To be treated fairly and with respect.
-Always respect vehicles and property You must not distract drivers.
-To tell someone if somebody Always be polite.
-Always cross the road safely and or something is causing you problems.
-Never drop litter. sensibly.
-Not to be bullied or picked on. - Always travel by a safe route. - Not to be builled of picked off.
-Always obey the law.
+To tell someone if somebody

+ictions when travelling.respect.must not distract drivers.• To tell someone if somebody

+5

+5

+or something is causing you

+ys cross the road safely and problems. bly.

+Not to be bullied or picked on.

+ys travel by a safe route.